Jayify/Portfolio-Website/README.md

 ## Versions
-Versions can be found on main branch commits of under the releases section.
+Versions can be found on main branch commits or under the releases section.
 <br><br>

 Prereleases: